-Eric is a visual artist currently employed as the Studio Arts Technician at The College of Wooster in Ohio.
-He studied at Southern Illinois University at Carbondale for his undergraduate studies, earning multiple degrees in photography, photojournalism, and printmaking.
-He later attended graduate school, at Heron School of Art and Design, where he completed an MFA degree in Visual Arts/Public Life with a concentration in Printmaking.
-Eric has taught printmaking courses as an adjunct instructor at Herron School of Art and Design and is a vital support member in the Fine Arts Department at The College of Wooster where he manages both the 2-D and 3-D studio facilities and guides students from both 2-D and 3-D specializations with an artist-in-residence mentality.
+Eric is a visual artist currently employed as the Studio Arts Technician at The College of Wooster.
+He studied at Southern Illinois University at Carbondale, earning multiple degrees in photography, photojournalism, and printmaking.
+He later attended graduate school, at Herron School of Art and Design, where he completed an MFA degree in Visual Arts.
+Eric has taught courses as an adjunct instructor at Herron School of Art and Design and is a vital support member in the Fine Arts Department at The College of Wooster where he manages both the 2-D and 3-D studio facilities and guides students from various specializations with an artist-in-residence mentality.

 Eric is an active member of the art community and a member of SGCI, MAPC, Southern Illinois Printworks, Dayton Arts Council, Zygote Press, and The Sculpture Center.
 Some recent shows include Underbelly at the H Gallery in Ventrua, California, PhotoNow at Cuyahoga Community College in Cleveland, Ohio, Camera USA National Competion in Naples, Florida, The 11th Turner National Print Competition and Exhibition in the Janet Turner Print Museum located at California State University, After the Pedestal at the Sculpture Center in Cleveland, Ohio, Encounter II: Fantasy and Science and Fiction Exhibition at the Garfield Park Arts Center in Indianapolis, IN, and his M.F.A.
 Thesis exhibition in the Basile Gallery located at the Herron School of Art and Design in Indianapolis, Indiana.